dnlnln/sql-server-samples/Ticket Reservations/README.md

 # Ticket Reservations Sample

-Ticket Reservations is a Windows Forms sample that demonstrates the new SQL In-memory OLTP features.
+Ticket Reservations is a Windows Forms sample application built on .NET Framework 4.6 that demonstrates the performance benefits of using SQL Server memory optimized tables and native compiled stored procedures.
+You can compare the performance before and after enabling In-Memory OLTP by observing the transactions/sec as well as the current CPU Usage and latches/sec.

 ![Alt text](Screenshots/1.png "Ticket Reservations")